DFE-Digital/architecture/common-components/index.md

 As the Dynamics 365 virus detection engine runs asynchronously (independent from file uploads), you may need or have the requirement to run realtime anti-virus and file scanning when your users are uploading files.

-We have worked closely with another delivery team that has successfully implemented a product called [Cloudmersive](https://cloudmersive.com/).
+A DfE team has successfully implemented a product called [Cloudmersive](https://cloudmersive.com/).
 It offers virus scanning and threat detection APIs that can be integrated with Dynamics 365.

 __Further information__
--	Product and implentation information - Architecture Profession [Architecture Profession](mailto:architecture.profession@education.gov.uk)
+-	Product and implentation information - via the Architecture Profession [Architecture Profession](mailto:architecture.profession@education.gov.uk)
 -	Contract information - Contracts team - [Contracts team](mailto:dandt.contracts@education.gov.uk)

 __Support__